 - Finally, I’ll show you how to monetize your site and view site statistics.

-Remove Time-stamp on Posts
+How to Remove the Time-Stamp on Posts

 If you don't want your posts to be related to specific dates and times, then you should remove the time and date stamps.
-This is only required for blog posts.
+That is only required for blog posts.
 It’s better to drop them with a regular web site.

 You may also want to remove the “Posted by” and “Location” options.
 They also only apply to blogs.

-Remove the Navbar
+How to Remove the Navbar